bladesmaster/remote_buddy/README.md

 Copy file remote_buddy.py  to /home/volumio and give execution permission: chmod +x remote_buddy.py

-## Prepare list of favorites that will ge assigned to hot keys
+## Prepare list of favorites that will be assigned to hot keys

 Prepare your file /home/volumio/favorites.json (the example is given) To do so, enter your volumio station with ssh and issue requests: